Rama, Saskatchewan: Homesteading and surveys

 Rama incorporated as a village on December 18, 1919.
 The first British-Canadian surveys in the Assiniboia district were completed in this area for the British crown by around 1879, by 1890 the provisional government began to encourage European immigration to the area.

-At about the same time the site for Rama was being surveyed a large wave of immigrant homesteaders were coming to the province from all over the world.
+At about the same time the site for Rama was being surveyed, a large wave of immigrant homesteaders were coming to the province from all over the world.

-The settlers that arrived to homestead in the area of Rama were largely of Eastern European origin.
+The settlers who arrived to homestead in the area of Rama were largely of Eastern European origin.
 Some of the first area families lived south of the town site.
-They were documented as the Landstad's, Murray's, Dean's, and Lockhart's all on or near the former Pelly Trail to the south of Rama.
+They were documented as the Landstads, Murrays, Deans, and Lockharts, all on or near the former Pelly Trail to the south of Rama.
 John Berge (and family) are listed as homesteaders in the area near the rail siding.